What is a pediatrician?

 Coordination of care for children after hospital discharge.

-Pediatricians manage the physical, mental, and emotional well-being of their patients.
+Pediatricians manage the physical, mental, and emotional well-being of children.
+This

-Generally, pediatricians focus on babies, children, adolescents, and young adults
+Generally, pediatricians focus on babies, children, teens, and young adults from birth

 Reduce infant and child mortality.